hoanganhduc/hoanganhduc.github.io/teaching/VNU-HUS/2026/winter/MAT1206E/index.md

 **Note:** Part of the lecture content is based on the slides of Prof. Wolfgang Ertel used in lectures at Ravensburg-Weingarten University, Germany.

+**Mini-project timeline:** Students work on their mini-projects throughout Weeks 0--9, starting in Week 0.
+During Weeks 8--9, students may use both theory and exercise/lab class time to discuss and work on their mini-projects.

 | **Week** | **Course activities** | **Preparation for next week** |
 |:---------|:----------------------|:------------------------------|
 | 0 | **Theory:** Preliminaries<br>**Exercise, Lab:** Help students set up for the course | Introduction; Introduction: In-class Discussion<br>Chapter 1 of the textbook |